This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 An average American toilet uses 6 gallons of water for one flush.

-This amount is insane if we consider how many people do not have drinking water available.
+This amount is insane if we consider how many people lack drinking water.
 By reusing wastewater, we can reduce water wastage and save water resources.

-Lesser Carbon Footprints can be done by using greywater
+Lesser Carbon Footprints can be made by using Greywater

 Our planet is already at a critical stage.
 Animal species are dying and running out of battery resources.
 At this time, all of us need to think about the big picture.